 With 85% of America’s water classified as hard per a U.S. Geological Survey, water softeners are crucial for protecting our homes and even our bodies.
+It’s also essential to beat the heat in Phoenix and secure a clean drinking water for the family.
 They reduce concentrations of minerals like calcium and manganese in tap water — but can they remove chlorine from water?

 The simple answer?
 Yes — but this is not a water softener’s primary function.